golardy/BestStoriesTest/README.md

 Swagger API documentation will be available http://localhost:8080/swagger/index.html.
 It can be used for testing API

 ### Request structure
-API include the only one API endpoint `http://localhost:8080/beststories/{count}`.
+API include the only one API endpoint `http://localhost:8080/beststories/{count}` where count requested stories
--`{url} - addres locally deployed container with application` -`{count} - amount of first best stories that will be taken and then sorted`